 Will I get school credit for my exchange year?

 This varies from school to school and country to country.
-You should sit down with your school counsellor when you apply and when you know what country you are going to for your exchange.
+You should sit down with your school when you apply and when you know what country you are going to for your exchange.
 Pre-planning makes a big difference.

 Most students who elect to go on exchange during their high school years will take the year as a ‘gap year’ and resume their schooling when they return to Australia.
+Some students who are in Year 9 when they apply may be eligible to enter Year 11 when they return.

 What if I have problems during my exchange?